swissspidy/gutenberg-bento/README.md

 3. Ensured feature parity between editor and frontend
 4. No interference by other plugins and themes, thanks to web components.

-### AMP-first Sites
+### AMP

+Bento components build the foundation of [AMP](https://amp.dev/), but can be used standalone as well.

-An added bonus of the `<bento-base-carousel>` component is that it can be used on an AMP-first site with very little work.
+Because of that interoperability, an added bonus of components like `<bento-base-carousel>` is that they can be used on an AMP-first site with very little work.

 When using the official [AMP WordPress plugin](https://wordpress.org/plugins/amp/), all that's needed is to stop enqueuing the custom JavaScript & CSS for the component and use `amp-bind` (`on=""`) where custom functionality like going to the next/previous slide is needed.

+This plugin makes use of exactly that to give you a better understanding of how this works.

 ### File Structure

-* `edit.js`: only used in the editor.
+* `edit.js` - only used in the editor.
-* `edit.css`: only used in the editor
+* `edit.css` - only used in the editor
-* `carousel.view.js`: only used on the frontend.
+* `carousel.view.js` - only used on the frontend.
-* `view.css`: used both on the frontend and in the editor.
+* `view.css` - used both on the frontend and in the editor.
-* `bento-base-carousel.js`: used when wanting to self-host the Bento scripts and styles.
+* `bento-base-carousel.js` - used when wanting to self-host the Bento scripts and styles.

 ## Screenshots